-GASB Statement No. 84, Fiduciary Activities.
+GASB Statement No. 84, Fiduciary Activities, provides guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
-This Statement is effective for periods beginning after December 15, 2018.
-The City has not yet determined the potential impact, if any, this statement could have on its financial statements.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+Earlier application is encouraged.